The price of notoriety in the martial arts is the "Challenge." Once you're established as a prominent

 "Well, I'm waiting," Sensei delivered his usual words of encouragement to the challenger, who then assumed a

-be projected beforehand in time to react with an appropriate counter.
-Instantly, the side of the challenger's left
+projected beforehand in time to react with an appropriate counter.
+Instantly, the side of the challenger's left foot

-foot was rocketing towards Sensei's head.
-It appeared to be a certain hit, but for the fact when the foot arrived
+was rocketing towards Sensei's head.
+It appeared to be a certain hit, but for the fact when the foot arrived at the

 When he rose to his feet, I could see his nose and his mouth were bloodied, and as though reading lines from a